 During this course, you'll explore the output of the Great Teaching Toolkit: Evidence Review - the Model for Great Teaching.
-You'll learn why we suggest this approach to getting better, and there's a practical guide for developing your own evidence-based practice.
+You'll learn why we suggest this approach to getting better, and there's a practical guide for using the research evidence to select and adapt the best approaches for your classroom.